feathersjs/feathers/docs/api/schema/resolvers.md

 Query resolvers use the `hooks.resolveQuery(...resolvers)` hook to modify `params.query`.
 This is often used to set default values or limit the query so a user can only request data they are allowed to see.
 It is possible to pass multiple resolvers which will run in the order they are passed, using the previous data. `schemaHooks.resolveQuery` can be used as an `around` or `before` hook.

 In this example for a `User` schema we are first checking if a user is available in our request.
-In the case a user is available we are ruturning the user's ID.
+In the case a user is available we are returning the user's ID.
 Otherwise we return whatever value was provided for `id`.

 `context.params.user` would only be set if the request contains a user.
 This is usually the case when an external request is made.
 In the case of an internal request we may not have a specific user we are dealing with, and we will just return `value`.